Skip to main content

 We are excited to have you join our campus!
 This is your “one-stop shop” for accessing information and updates, from the time you are admitted until you arrive on campus.

-• To confirm your seat, a tuition deposit is required by the specific date on your admission letter.
+• To reserve your seat, a tuition deposit is required.
+Payment must be received by the specific date on your admission letter.

 Tuition Deposits